 - Review the results

 Here’s an example of the above in action.
-In this case checking any duplication of content from a post I recently created for Search Engine Journal:
+In this case checking any duplication of content from a post I created for Search Engine Journal:

 As you can see, the first site appearing is the originator website, and as this content is opinion-driven, it is intended to be distributed, shared socially and used on other websites.